harlott/nuclearest-js/README.md

 #### Next Releases
-- fetch response object: no diff with original fetch
+- fetch response object: no diff with original fetch, only potetial 2 flags more: isJson and isText to better handle response
+- fetch response status handling: delegate to a responseParser, for better customizations
 - Runtime Mocking System